iam-ghulam/iam-ghulam/README.md

 ---

 ### ⭐ Fun Fact
-I love combining tech + business thinking to create AI solutions that matter. 😄
+I love combining technology and problem-solving to create AI solutions that matter.

 ---